Tennu/tennu/readme.md

 The nick message has the properites 'old' and 'new'.

-Note: This is a weak part of the library.
-If you want to contribute to Tennu, this is an easy and helpful place to make the library more useful.
+Note: This is a weak part of the framework.
+If you want to contribute to Tennu, this is an easy and helpful place to make Tennu more useful.

 ### Command ###